Skip to content

 Credits

-This course covers essential and practical skills necessary to clearly and effectively communicate information from data through graphical means, based on principles from graphic design, visual art, perceptual psychology, and cognitive science.
-The course introduces the value of data visualization, as well as the principles and techniques of scientific visualization.
-It also focuses on big data organization and mining for decision support, and on how to best leverage visualization methods.
-Assignments and projects will involve the use of different tools and resources to manipulate and visualize data with code.
+This course covers the essential and practical skills necessary to communicate information about data clearly and effectively through graphical means based on principles from graphic design, visual art, perceptual psychology, and cognitive science.
+The course introduces the value of visualization, the principles and techniques of data visualization, and specific techniques in information and scientific visualization.
+The course also focuses on big data organization and mining for decision support, and how to best leverage visualization methods.
+The assignments will involve the use of Tableau, Seaborn, Dash, Folium, Matplotlib, and the ability to manipulate data sets with code.

 This is an introductory course to the healthcare research fundamentals and methodologies.
 Topics include healthcare research design, data collection, data analysis, and operations research and operations management tools applied to the health care management sector.

 This course covers the essential and practical skills for applying AI in biomedical informatics.
-Topics include healthcare economics and regulation for AI, electronic health records, deep learning in genomics, pharmacology, and multi-scale omics data, everaging big data for personalized treatment and treatment response prediction (precision medicine), and reeinforcement learning for medical decision making.
+Topics include healthcare research design, data collection and integration, data analysis with a focus on machine learning in genomics, pharmacology, multi-scale omics data analysis, as well as personalized treatment and precision medicine.

 This course covers the essential and practical skills for applying AI in medical diagnosis and prediction.
 Topics include: medical image classification, detection, segmentation, and reconstruction, time-series classification, regression, and forecasting, Weakly-, Semi-, and Self-supervised learning, and fairness and robustness.